one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## To Do:
   - Keyboard backlight control
-   - Will likely need a custom kext or modifications to VoodooPS2Controller.kext but doesn't seem difficult for somebody who knows what they're doing.
-Unfortunately this is above my skill level.
+    - Seems likely need a custom kext or modifications to VoodooPS2Controller.kext but doesn't seem difficult for somebody who knows what they're doing.
+Unfortunately this is very likely above my skill level.
+If anyone sees this with the knowledge to get this done, please reach out!

 ## OpenCore Config
   - [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/config.plist)